JDroids/robotlib/README.md

 What is RobotLib?
 ==
 RobotLib is a library for programming FTC robots.
 Unlike FRC, FTC only contains a very minimal SDK.
 This library aims to address this issue.
-As this library was inspired by the FRC SDK, this library was inspired by WPILib.
+This library was inspired by the Java FRC SDK, which can be found [here](https://github.com/wpilibsuite/allwpilib/tree/master/wpilibj).

 Installation
 --